zhaofeng-shu33/xingyu/doc/contributing.md

 For lower version of mysql, there may exist authentication issues.
 In such cases, you can try to use `db_maria.sql` to initialize the database.
 The difference lies at `set old_passwords=0`.

 The developing step is simple.
 First you initialize the database using `db.sql` and `db_init.sql`.
-Then you start the php developing server `php -S localhost:8080`.
+Then you start the php developing server `php -S localhost:8080` at `backend` directory.
 Next open another console and use the repository root as your working directory.
 Set environment variable `XINGYU_ROOT=http://localhost:8080/`.
 Finally, run `phpunit tests` to run all tests.
 ## Install dependencies

 ```shell